wncc/CodeInQuarantine/Week_7_AdvancedFrontEnd/README.md

 	* _Bonus: With prior knowledge of ML & Backend Development, you could create a model to predict stock prices, expose this service as a REST API through a backend framework & integrate it with your dashboard to predict future stock prices of a company_

 	![](./stocks.jpg)

+### 2. Android Studio
+#### a) To-do App
+Make a classic To-Do app, with features and a layout that suits you.
+You could use it in your daily life too!
+[Here](https://github.com/avjinder/Minimal-Todo) is an implementation.

+#### b) Pedometer
+Make a simple, light-weight pedometer app which uses the hardware sensor of the device to calculate the steps taken.
+Find an example [here](https://github.com/j4velin/Pedometer).